opensearch-project/oui/wiki/creating-icons.md

 #### _For non-Sketch users_
 _While we use Sketch to maintain our internal design library, you can use any design tool to produce the SVG file._

+## Before Adding a Custom Icon

+First, check if a suitable icon already exists in our Lucide React collection:
+1. Browse available icons at `http://localhost:6006/?path=/story/ui-icons--default` when running Storybook locally
+2. Search through our curated collection of 118+ Lucide icons organized by category
+3. If a Lucide icon meets your needs, use it instead of creating a custom one

+If no suitable Lucide icon exists, proceed with creating a custom icon.

-## Add the icon to the OUI repo
+## Add a Custom Icon to OUI

-Once you've designed your new icon, the last step is adding it to the OUI repo.
+Once you've designed your new icon, follow these steps to add it to the OUI repo.

 ### Clean the SVG